 For two files or subfolders in the same folder, select the files or folders, right-click and select Compare Selected Files/Folders.

-If you have a file open in the Editor, on the Editor tab, in the File section,
+If you have a file open in the Editor, on the Editor or Live Editor tab, in the File section,

 Click Compare to browse to a second file for comparison.

-Alternatively, under Compare, select Compare with Version on Disk or Compare with Autosave.
+Alternatively, under Compare, select Compare with Version on Disk or Save and Compare with Autosave.
 See Comparing Files with Autosave Version or Version on Disk.
 These options are not available for live scripts.